reach-sh/reach-lang/docs/dev/src/en/essentials/getting-started/rock-paper-scissors/index.md

 Now it's time to play our game!

-Move a copy of the `index.rsh` file we used for the [Play and Play Again](https://docs.reach.sh/tut-7.html) section, and save it in the same directory as `index.py`.
+Move a copy of the `index.rsh` file we used for the [Play and Play Again](https://docs.reach.sh/tut-7.html) section and save it in the same directory as `index.py`.

 Next, open a terminal in that directory and install the Reach Python RPC client: